-For the most part, I’ll probably do a lot of playing in front of the Xbox.
+For the most part, I’ll probably do a lot of playing in front of the Xbox and with the Oculus.
 I need some new data for one of my other blogs, and this would be a perfect time to start running the case studies.

 What is the Purpose of This Challenge and Spreadsheet?

 In the grand scheme of things, I just want to have a great physique before heading to Las Vegas.
 I still have a few pounds to go in terms of fat, but I also want to do a bit of body sculpting with what I have available.

 No, I’m not trying to hulk out.
 But I wouldn’t mind being able to show off a six-pack for the shits’n’giggles of it.

 The focus is physical activity from the perspective of a desk jockey.
 And yes, I do plan on doing some videos about the experience once all is said and done.
 The plan is to upload videos on Sundays or Mondays as a weekly update.

 Since this starts on a Saturday, it just makes sense and is convenient regarding my schedule.

 Let’s Do This!

 I’ve got my work cut out for me.
 Hopefully, this spreadsheet can help others figure out their own methods.
 Perhaps it can give you some ideas about conducting your own case studies.